Sherildiana/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal script that converts a number from base 10 to base 16.
 101-rot13script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 102-odd script that prints every other line from the input, starting with the first linecript that prints every other line from the input, starting with the first line.
+103-water_and_stir shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.